Dick Gregory, activist and comedian, dead at 84

 "I've so much to say and can't wait to get out of here and say it," he wrote Wednesday.

+Musician John Legend, who produced a play that focuses on Gregory's life last year, took on Twitter to honor Gregory.

+"Dick Gregory lived an amazing, revolutionary life.
+A groundbreaker in comedy and a voice for justice," Legend tweeted.

-Fellow comedians paid tribute to Gregory after news of his passing.
+Fellow comedian DL Hughley paid tribute to Gregory after news of his death

-"Heaven just got funnier," DL Hughley tweeted.
+"Heaven just got funnier," Hughley tweeted.